cykerway/spotish/README.rst

 .. default-role:: code

-`spotext` is a Spotify metadata exporter.
+`spotexp` is a Spotify metadata exporter.

 Intro
 ================================================

-`spotext` is a Spotify metadata exporter.
+`spotexp` is a Spotify metadata exporter.

 Usage
 ================================================